 How much should a cat weigh?

-Cats don’t vary in size as much as dogs do; however, there can be quite a difference between breeds of cat.
+Cats don’t vary in size as much as dogs do; however, there can be quite a difference between breeds of cat or even body type as well as gender.
 Some are small and muscular, long and lean or large and solid.
-The answer is on a par with how long is a piece of string?
-It can be narrowed down, but it is still dependent on the build of the individual cat.
+Some of the larger breeds such as Maine Coons and Siberians can tip the scales beyond 6 kg and be well within a healthy weight.

 |Small to medium cats or breeds||3.5 to 5.5 kg (7.7 to 12.1 pounds)|